Operation Mount Hope III: Operation

 At Ouadi Doum, an advance team had secured the airfield and prepared the Hind for transport.
 The helicopter had been almost airworthy, except a bullet had struck one of its engines and flying it was considered too risky.
 Both Chinooks' additional fuel tanks were removed as the helicopters could not lift both the tanks and the Hind slung underneath.
-These tanks, together with the Hind's rotor blades, where flown out on a C-130 Hercules.
+These tanks, together with the Hind's rotor blades, were flown out on a C-130 Hercules.

 The Chinooks took off for the return trip to N'Djamena, stopping to refuel at Faya-Largeau, where a US Air Force C-130 had already landed to establish a temporary refuelling station.
 A second refuelling stop was required at Moussoro, at an airfield garrisoned by a unit of the French Foreign Legion.
 The French further assisted the operation by flying a number of Mirage F1s to provide air-cover.

 The Chinooks landed at N'Djamena just as the area was engulfed by a sand storm.
 After this passed, the Hind was loaded into a C-5 for transport to the United States.
 Meanwhile the two MH-47s were disassembled to fly back in a second C-5, returning to Fort Campbell via Ascension Island and Antigua.

 Outcome

-The Hind was successfully returned to the United States, arriving at Fort Rucker on 16 June 1988.
+The Hind was successfully removed to the United States, arriving at Fort Rucker on 16 June 1988.
 It was returned to flying status for evaluation.
 When this was completed it was transferred to the Threat Systems Management Office and used in demonstrations of its capabilities to other units.
 It was also used in training exercises, acting as an opposing force against both troops on the ground and US helicopters.

 In 2012, the aircraft was given to the Southern Museum of Flight at Birmingham, Alabama, saving it from plans to scrap it.
 It remains there on display to the present day.

 In addition to the Libyan Hinds removed by the Americans and the French, a further one was acquired by the British.